 Price: £27,995

-Last but not the least is Mazda MX-30.
+Last but not least is the Mazda MX-30.
 It is an electric SUV with a stylish design and a premium feel.
 If you care about quality, comfort, and unique looks, this might be the EV for you.
 It stands out from the crowd with sleek coupe-like styling and cool ‘freestyle’ rear-hinged doors.

 However, the range is its biggest drawback.
-With only 124 miles per charge, it’s much lower than rivals.
+With only 100 miles per charge, it’s much lower than rivals.
 This makes it better suited for city driving rather than long road trips.

 Other than that, MX-30 feels upmarket and well-built, with eco-friendly materials and a minimalist design.
-Though, it’s comfortable, the rear space is a bit tight, especially with those unique doors.
+Though it’s comfortable, the rear space is a bit tight, especially with those unique doors.

 The drive itself is smooth and enjoyable, as you’d expect from Mazda, but it’s not the most powerful or the fastest electric car in the UK.